aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/passover/leil-pesach/awesome-one-an-alphabetical-english-interpretation-of-the-piyyut-adir-hu-by-isaac-gantwerk-mayer.html.md

 <body>
 Title: אדיר הוא | Awesome One: an Alphabetical English Interpretation by Isaac Gantwerk Mayer of the piyyut Adir Hu<br />
 Primary contributor: isaac.gantwerk-mayer<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24656">http://opensiddur.org/?p=24656</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24656">http://opensiddur.org/?p=24656</a>
 <p />
 <hr />